liangqi/nrkopptak/README.txt

 I think all perl modules currently in use comes with OS X. If not then you need to do this in a terminal window:

-  sudo cpan -i LWP::UserAgent HTML::Entities Text::Wrap Term::ANSIColor
+  sudo cpan -i LWP::UserAgent HTML::Entities Text::Wrap Term::ANSIColor URI::Escape

 You'll need Xcode installed (from AppStore).